jakescally/jakescally.github.io/_posts/2024-08-09-how-i-run-this-blog.md

 Jekyll is a static website creator.
 It lets you easily put together markdown files, images, and themes/layouts created by other people into a single website.
 Like a folder you could have any ol browser open and navigate it like a true website (even without an internet connection of course).
 So basically Github just hosts a folder containing all the website files created by Jekyll and serves them to visitors.

 At least that's what I thought.
 You don't actually dump the output "_site" folder from Jekyll to your main branch on your repo.
-You actually dump the *whole directory*, meaning the directory which you run the `jekyll build` command from in the command line.
+You actually dump the *whole directory*, meaning the directory which you run the `bundle exec jekyll build` command from in the command line.
 For some reason I had tons of issues when just uploading the `_site` folder itself.

 Once this is working, these commands are my bread and butter to get this stuff working...